Deep Regression on Manifolds: A 3D Rotation Case Study: What makes a good differentiable mapping?

-\textbf{c) The Jacobian of $f$ should be of rank $d$ (the dimension of $Y$) everywhere.}\\ This property ensures that one can always find an infinitesimal displacement to apply to $\bm{x}$ in order to achieve an arbitrary infinitesimal displacement of the output $f(\bm{x)}$, therefore that there is always a signal to back-propagate during training.
+\textbf{Full rank Jacobian: the Jacobian of $f$ should be of rank $d$ (the dimension of $Y$) everywhere to ensure training capabilities.} This property ensures that one can always find an infinitesimal displacement to apply to $x$ in order to achieve an arbitrary infinitesimal displacement of the output $f(\bm{x)}$, therefore that there is always a signal to back-propagate during training.
 In particular, it guarantees convergence of gradient descent towards a global minimum of $x \rightarrow \mathcal{L}(f(x))$, when trained with a convex differentiable loss $\mathcal{L}$ admitting a lower bound.
-Such guarantee might not be especially important for mappings between high dimensional spaces as there is most of the time a direction in which one can diminish the loss in practice (\eg a ReLU activation layer is a $\mathbb{R}^n \rightarrow (\mathbb{R}^+)^n$ mapping that does not satisfy this property), but it is more important in the low dimensional regime (\eg $d=3$ in the case of 3D rotations).
+Such guarantee may not be essential for mappings onto a high dimensional space where one might find a direction to diminish the loss in practice (\eg ReLU activation is a $\mathbb{R}^n \rightarrow (\mathbb{R}^+)^n$ mapping that does not satisfy this property), but it is important in the low dimensional regime (\eg $d=3$ in the case of 3D rotations).